u9n/dlms-cosem/README.md

 # About

-`dlms-cosem` is designed to be a tool with a simple APU for working with DLMS/COSEM enabled energy meters.
+`dlms-cosem` is designed to be a tool with a simple API for working with DLMS/COSEM enabled energy meters.
 It provides the lowest level function, as protocol state management, APDU encoding/decoding, APDU encryption/decryption.